Primary Ask (Leave Behind)

 A primary ask should be made in every meeting.
 For full instructions for how to use these documents, see the Reviewing Primary & Secondary Asks training.

-We recommend using this primary ask resource to help frame the conversation in your lobby meetings.
+We recommend using these primary ask resources to help frame the conversation in your lobby meetings.

-For November's Fall Lobby meetings, we also recommend emailing the resource (and any 1-page Secondary Ask document(s)) to your member of Congress or staffer ahead of your lobby meeting to help them prepare.
+For the Summer 2024 Lobby meetings, we also recommend emailing the resource (and any 1-page Secondary Ask document(s) you plan to include) to your member of Congress or staffer ahead of your lobby meeting to help them prepare.

 Additional Support Information